CathalDolan/CI_WebShop_Django/README.md

     python3 manage.py startapp [home]
 2. Create a templates directory within the new app: mkdir -p [home]/templates/[home]
+3. Add the app name to App settings.py
+    - Open App settings.py
+    - Go to "INSTALLED_APPS" section
+    - Add the new app name to the bottom of the list
+        - Encase in single strokes and put a comma at the end: e.g. 'home',

 ## 4.2 Create basic html page
 1. Create home/index html file within inner app "[home]" folder